Distance Education - Actuarial Practice and Control (Part II)

+Distance Education - Actuarial Practice and Control (Part II)

-In 2017, Semester 1, the Centre will offer a new subject “General Insurance Practice”.
+  The Centre now offers a new subject “General Insurance Practice”.
 This subject will prepare students for the Actuaries Institute’s Part III modules in General Insurance.
 It will allow the student to study the material in a manner familiar from their previous studies for Part II.
 It will NOT grant an exemption, however.

   The Actuarial Practice and Control and General Insurance subjects are offered on a non-award basis, meaning that students can enroll in these subjects without being enrolled in a degree or taking any other subjects at the university.